USFWS/secas/_posts/2021-09-28-Characterizing-spatial-distributions-of-deep-sea-corals-and-hardbottom-habitats-in-the-US-Southeast-Atlantic.md

 A recording will be posted afterwards [to the calendar event on the South Atlantic website](https://www.southatlanticlcc.org/event/third-thursday-web-forum-spatial-distributions-of-deep-sea-corals-and-hardbottom-habitats-in-the-southeast-atlantic/), if you’re unable to attend.

+The November 18th webinar will also be highly relevant to the SECAS community.
+Check out the flyer below for a sneak peek:

 ![Flyer advertising fall webinar schedule for the third Thursday of September, October, and November at 10 am Eastern.]({{site.baseurl}}/images/ThirdThursdayWebForumFlyer_Fall2021_sm.png)

 More details to come on that one next month!